knative/docs/serving/updating-existing-app.md

 This will only stage v2.
 That means:

-* No traffic will be routed to the `v2` of the app at http://route-demo.default.YOUR_CUSTOM_DOMAIN.com
+* No traffic will be routed to the v2 of the app at http://route-demo.default.YOUR_CUSTOM_DOMAIN.com
-* A new route named `v2` is created for testing the newly deployed version at http://v2.route-demo.default.YOUR_CUSTOM_DOMAIN.com
+* Knative creates a new route named v2 for testing the newly deployed version at http://v2.route-demo.default.YOUR_CUSTOM_DOMAIN.com

 ## Migrating traffic to the new version